Visit Investors & Advisors Site | Support |

 The "transformer" part of ChatGPT differentiates this new type of neural network from older versions, which formed the foundations for applications such as Apple’s Siri and Amazon’s Alexa virtual assistants.
 Google developed the first transformers in 2017.

 The combination of all these — large language models, neural networks, machine learning, and transformers — form the basis for ChatGPT.
-The early focus for ChatGPT has centered on its ability to aggregate and train based on 300 billion words in content on the World Wide Web.
+The early focus for ChatGPT centered on its ability to aggregate and train based on 300 billion words in content on the World Wide Web.

 From that review, it produces reams of readable text on specific topics.
 But the broader technology could apply to other domains.
 For instance, why not train it on the relationships between genes and cells?